 Why do you eat certain foods but not others?

 In Leviticus chapter 11, the food laws were listed clearly as what could and could not be eaten.
 We continue to follow this because even with Yahshua's arrival, these stipulations were not done away with (unlike sacrificing).
 We hold the idea of kosher foods by using Leviticus 11 as a guide.

 Peter's dream in Acts chapter 10 is referenced to be the New Testament's stance against the doctrine of clean and unclean foods.
 This is actually taken out of context.
 The entirety of the chapter is a narrative of Peter seeing that we should not discriminate against others, be they gentile or non-believer.

 Will you be having live streams weekly?

 This is a pending answer.
 Our existing Outreach program takes up more of our time and is the priority at the moment.

 More people are able to view the speakers' messages over DVD and hear on CD than being able to

 view on the web, according to the existing follower base.
-At the moment, our plan was to have a live stream once a month, but, if able to, we will use the application, Periscope, to stream weekly.
+At the moment, we will continue

 For more information, please feel free to send an email to us here, or give us a call here.
 We are more than happy to answer questions that you might have regarding scripture and what it contains.
 If you would like to discuss these questions and inquiries with others beside the pastor, you can visit us on any sabbath during our gathering times.
 (Note: The Congregation of YHWH will not be in Irving, Texas October 27th, 2018, due to observance of the Feast of Tabernacles.)